desertSniper87/digitalgarden/src/site/notes/Cloud/Multitenancy.md

 ### 1. [What is multitenancy? | Multitenant architecture | Cloudflare](https://www.cloudflare.com/learning/cloud/what-is-multitenancy/)

-In [cloud computing](https://www.cloudflare.com/learning/cloud/what-is-the-cloud/), **multitenancy** means that multiple customers of a cloud vendor are using the same computing resources.
+In [cloud computing](https://www.cloudflare.com/learning/cloud/what-is-the-cloud/), **multitenancy** means that *multiple customers* of a cloud vendor are using the **same computing resources**.
 Despite the fact that they share resources, cloud customers aren't aware of each other, and their *data is kept totally separate*.

 ### 2. [IaaS vs. PaaS vs. SaaS | Redhat](https://www.redhat.com/en/topics/cloud-computing/iaas-vs-paas-vs-saas)